Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 If your five-year-old specifically wants a watch on their wrist and you need calling and SOS functionality, the Gabb Watch 3 is my top recommendation.
 Gabb has built its entire brand around the idea of giving kids connectivity without the junk, and it shows in this product.

 The band fits five-year-old wrists on the smaller holes, though I will note that the watch face is still a bit large for the tiniest kids.
-Owen is average-sized for his age and it looked proportional.
+Our tester is average-sized for his age and it looked proportional.
 If your child is on the smaller side, try it on in person if possible.

 Battery life was solid.
 I consistently got a full day and often stretched into the morning of day two before needing a charge.
 Not incredible, but perfectly adequate for the daily routine.